HIVE-ResearchGroup/OpenXR_Varjo_Template/README.md

 - In some cases, the output to an OpenXR headset might not work on some machines.
 In this cases, try switching to MultiPass rendering (Project Settings -> XR Plug-in Management -> OpenXR).
 Note that in this mode, the CPU and power consumption will be higher.
 - By default, the Eye Offset is set to 1 because otherwise, there would be a noticeable object drift of your objects inside your AR scene.
 If it happens that you notice this behaviour, make sure to check this setting first.
 - <bold>There are interesting differences between the Varjo package and the OpenXR package regarding input!
 Please have a look at the other [README](./Assets/README.md#differences-between-varjo-and-openxr-package) in this regard!</bold>
+- In OpenXR mode, there is a bug which prevents the controller to disconnect properly which results into the controllers not being able to disable correctly (ControllerManager.cs)
 #### There is an tracking issue with the Varjo system currently - further information will be added into this documentation.